 You can fit bifold doors with or without a threshold, depending on your preference.
 If you are installing with a threshold, simply install it on top of the flooring.

 Vufold uses single-glazed toughened safety glass for internal bifolds; clear for light transfer or frosted if you want more privacy when closed.
 Double glazing is unnecessary for internal doors; it can increase costs and create deeper doors.

 Vufold stocks timber internal bifolds with single-glazed 4mm toughened safety glass, saving you money while ensuring a high standard for safety.
 All glass panels are compliant with European standards BSEN12150 and BSEN12600.

 The cost of installing bifold doors should be an important factor in your decision as it can greatly increase the overall price.

-There are a lot of variables that mean different prices such as your location and the size of the job at hand.
-However, internal doors are likely to be slightly cheaper to install than external doors.
+There are a lot of variables that result in different installation prices such as your location and the size of the job at hand.
+However, internal bifold doors are likely to be slightly cheaper to install than external bifold doors.

 Vufold’s doors are purpose-built so anyone can install them.
 Almost all the tools are provided—all you need to source is a screwdriver, drill, tape measure and spirit level.
-This level of ease means there is no need to hire a professional fitter, saving you money.
+This level of ease means there is no need to hire the services of a professional fitter, saving you money.